syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

             labels: [{
                 text: "Node",
             }],
-            // specifies the margin values of the child
+            // Specifies the margin values of the child
             marginLeft: 70,
             marginTop: 1
         }];

-        //Initialize the lane
+        //Initializes the lane
         var lane = {
             name: "lane1",
             fillColor: "#f5f5f5",
             height: 120,
             isLane: true,

-            //Define header - as above snippet
+            //Defines header - as above snippet
             header: laneHeader,

-            //Add nodes to lane
+            //Adds nodes to lane
             children:children,

             //Specifies the minimum and maximum size of the lane